 - Inflation is a financial risk that investors take on when they invest internationally.

 - While efforts can be made to increase liquidity during times of crisis, inflation can strongly influence bond prices and equities to a lesser degree.

 - Investors can reduce their inflation risk exposure by purchasing tangible assets and inflation-protected securities.

 Inflation is perhaps most pronounced in bond prices.
 These prices tend to have an inverse correlation with inflation, since higher inflation leads to higher expected yields, and higher yields lead to lower bond prices.
 Moreover, ongoing inflation depletes the value of the maturity (principal) payment, since that currency's value is becoming increasingly diluted.

 The effects of inflation on bonds can be seen in the difference between "nominal" and "real" returns.
 Nominal returns are the actual yields, while real returns represent the inflation-adjusted yields paid by borrowers to lenders.
 Since inflation compounds over time, these differences can add up to significant sums over time.

 For international investors, sovereign debt and related ETFs that hold sovereign debt around the world are susceptible to changes in inflation.
-It's important for investors to watch CPI figures (or unofficial private reports for those countries without reliable reporting) for signs of increasing inflation, since that can represents trouble ahead for bondholders.
+It's important for investors to watch CPI figures (or unofficial private reports for those countries without reliable reporting) for signs of increasing inflation since that can represent trouble ahead for bondholders.

 Inflation may be a universally bad sign for the bond market, but its impact on equities is far less certain.
 Excess capital can provide companies with cheap loans, which can spur economic growth and drive higher earnings.
 But out-of-control inflation can result in troubles for the entire economy, including the end markets targeted by corporations.